-Pursuant to Chapter 69, Statutes of 2007 (AB 1698), the Commission on State Mandates (CSM) amended the program's parameters and guidelines on January 31, 2008.
-The amendments revise the definition of a truant pupil to conform to Education Code section 48260.
-In addition, the amendments revise the truancy notification requirements to conform to Education Code section 48260.5.
+Pursuant to Chapter 69, Statutes of 2007 (AB 1698), the CSM amended the program's parameters and guidelines on January 31, 2008.
+The amendments revise the definition of a truant pupil to conform to EC section 48260.
+In addition, the amendments revise the truancy notification requirements to conform to EC section 48260.5.
 The amendments do not change existing statutory requirements; instead, they bring the program's parameters and guidelines into conformance with existing statutory requirements.
 The parameters and guidelines amendments are effective July 1, 2006.